PrajjwalSule21/SarthiStoreSales/README.md

 ## Analyzing the sales of Sarthi Store, sarthi is a general store where they have variety of items such as Household, Kitchen, Men Accessories, Cosmetics, Other Accessories, Clothes, and many more.
 This store is operated by my father (Family Business).

 ### Approach
 Collect the store data on daily basis with the help of google form and then put those data into MySQL database for further use.
-In this project I used google form for collection the data till 120 days and then Python to dump all those data into MySQL and then perform Data Analysis.
+In this project I used google form for collection the data of 4 months and then Python to dump all those data into MySQL for further process.

 ### Technology Used